termie/lp2gh/docs/moving_branches.rst

 To begin the export run the following::

+  # <your_project_name> is the part after 'lp:', e.g. nova instead of lp:nova
   $ bin/lp2gh-export-branches <your_project_name>

+Note that this will only work on base projects, if you are trying to get a specific branch only, I refer you to just using git-bzr-ng directly.

 That will make a directory named <your_project_name> and begin importing all of the branches associated with it.
 The branches will be named according to the